Table of Contents

 One of the key differences between typical and atypical antipsychotic drugs is that the newer atypical agents have a lower incidence of extrapyramidal motor side effects.
 This is because the newer agents have activity at other receptors.
 Other reasons for reduced extrapyramidal effects may include the fact that some of these drugs dissociate rapidly from the dopamine receptor, while others act as partial agonists.

 Extrapyramidal motor side effects

-Motor disturbances are the result of direct or indirect blockade of D2 receptors in the nigostriatal dopaminergic pathway.
-First generation antipsychotic drugs are traditionally associated with a greater incidence of motor disturbances, compared to atypical antipsychotics.
-However, even the atypical antipsychotics can cause extrapyramidal effects, including olanzapine, quetiapine and risperidone.
+Motor disturbances are the result of direct or indirect blockade of D2 receptors in the nigrostriatal dopaminergic pathway.
+The first generation antipsychotic drugs are traditionally associated with a greater incidence of motor disturbances, compared to atypical antipsychotics.
+However, even the atypical antipsychotics can cause extrapyramidal effects, including olanzapine, quetiapine, and risperidone.

 Antipsychotics use may cause a prolonged QT interval, which can lead to ventricular arrhythmias and sudden cardiac death.

 Blockade of dopamine receptors in the tuberoinfundibular pathway results in increased prolactin secretion, as one of the functions of dopamine is to suppress prolactin.
 Hyperprolactinemia can lead to menstrual irregularities, breast enlargement, and galactorrhea.